MooKorea/SVCloud-Image-Annotator-Website-Test/README.md

 ![Workgroup](images/4_workgroup_2.png)

-To create a new workgroup, type a new workgroup name into the selection field and press 'Configure'
+To create a new workgroup, type a new workgroup name into the selection field and press 'Configure'.

 ![Workgroup](images/4_workgroup_3.png)